Pyrdacor/wsc/README.md

-# WSC
+# PYC

-WSC stands for Word Sequence Compression.
+PYC is a word sequence compression.
 It is a simple compression method that interprets the input as a sequence of words and compresses it by replacing repeated words by its index of first occurence.

 Those indexes are then compressed by a dynamic canonical Huffman tree which allows code length up to 22 bits.